 - m.
 Color code the graphs, equation, and labels to make it easier to distinguish them by doing the following: - 1.
 Click the title and change it to River Depth and Bottom Temperature vs. Distance From West Bank - 2.
-In the title, select the word Depth and make its color dark red. - 3.
-In the title, select the Bottom Temperature and make its color blue - 4.
-Make the color of the Left Vertical Axis title Depth (feet) dark red. - 5.
-Center the equation text box just above the horizontal axis.
+Select the Left Vertical Axis title Depth (feet) and make the color dark red. - 3.
+In the title, select the word Depth and make its color dark red.